sst/sst/www/docs/architecture.md

 Where `functionName` is the function exported by the given file.

 SST is designed to have both the infrastructure code and function code sit in the same repo.
-You can read more about SST's [Project layout](installation.md#project-layout).
+You can read more about SST's [project layout](learn/project-structure.md).

-## Deployed to your AWS account
+## AWS accounts

-Your SST app is deployed to your AWS account.
-Make sure to [set up the IAM credentials](advanced/iam-credentials.md) that SST will use to deploy your app.
+An SST app is deployed to an AWS account.
+The `sst deploy` command uses the local IAM credentials to deploy your app.

-## CDK and CloudFormation

-Under the hood, SST uses AWS CDK to compile each stack into a [CloudFormation template](https://aws.amazon.com/cloudformation/resources/templates/), and deployed as a CloudFormation stack.
+So make sure to [set up the IAM credentials](advanced/iam-credentials.md) in your local machine.